-Reporting Miti gatic n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes CUL-3: Comply with state and county procedures for the treatment of human remains discoveries. x Ongoing No human remains have been observed to date on the Project.
+Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes CUL-3: Comply with state and county procedures for the treatment of human remains discoveries. x Ongoing No human remains have been observed to date on the Project.
 EMF-2: Minimize EMI effects during final design, Monitor EMI effects during testing, commission and operations, and Remediate Substantial Disruption of Sensitive Electrical Equipment. x x x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
 Designs are submitted and reviewed/commented on by JPB.
 Monitoring EMI effects will occur post construction.
 GEO-1: Perform a site- specific geotechnical study for traction power facilities. x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
 Geotechnical studies and results are submitted to JPB as completed.
 GEO-4a: Identification of expansive soils. x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
 Geotechnical studies and results are submitted to JPB as completed.

 Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes GEO-4b: Mitigation of expansive soils. x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
 Geotechnical studies and results are submitted to JPB as completed.
 HAZ-2a: Conduct a Phase II Environmental Site Assessment prior to construction. x Complete A Phase II Environmental Assessment was completed prior to construction by the JPB consultant, and the results were provided to BBI, and the required mitigation is being implemented prior to the initiation of construction activities.
 HAZ-2b: Implement engineering controls and best management practices during construction. x x Ongoing Field activities are being monitored daily for significant color changes or odors which may indicate contamination.
-HYD-1: Implement construction dewatering treatment, if necessary. x X Ongoing Facilities & BMPs are in place to deal with this requirement should it arise in the OCS foundations.
+In addition, an assessment of two existing subsurface pipes by a certified Asbestos Consultant occurred during this reporting period, and a specification describing the methods for removal and disposal is currently in progress.
+HYD-1: Implement construction dewatering treatment, if necessary. x x Ongoing Facilities & BMPs are in place to deal with this requirement should it arise in the OCS foundations.
 HYD-4: Minimize floodplain impacts by minimizing new impervious areas for TPFs or relocating these facilities. x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
 The TPFs in Construction Segments 2 & 4 are currently in final design and design for TPFs in Construction Segments 1 & 3 has begun.
-The design minimizes hardscape only to required structure foundations; yard areas are to receive a pervious material.
+The design minimizes